 - 1Begin by showing your dog a small, bite-sized treat, holding it just a little in front of his eyes and slightly over his head.Advertisement

-- 2Say "Sit" as you bring your hand above his eyes.Looking up at the treat will ease your dog into a sitting position.Advertisement
+- 2Looking up at the treat will ease your dog into a sitting position.Say "Sit" as you bring your hand above his eyes.Advertisement

 - 4If you pet as you praise him, he will probably get up when you really want him to sit.

 - 5If after several attempts dog does not respond, physically show him what you want him to do by placing him into a sitting position saying, "Sit" as you do so.